- Portable Games

-Both were old islanders, completely tide-worn faces that had become red and minced with deep cracks as if to prove their long fisherman lives.
+Both were old islanders, completely tide-worn faces that had become red and minced with deep cracks as if to prove their long lives as fishermen.

 When Norse entered, the old men stopped a conversation and looked back toward them.
-When their eyes met Rain, they smiled, but they realized they were forced smiles when they immediately turned an ominous color.
+When their eyes met Rain, they smiled, but they realized they were forced smiles when they immediately turned a pale, ominous color.

-On the counter, a white-haired 50 year old man with a thin figure polished a glass.
+On the counter, a thin, white-haired fifty year old man polished a glass.